 Brokers draft the Agreement from their standpoint, and the real estate agents and brokers point toward the seller.
 It will start by addressing you as the seller before naming themselves (brokerage and listing agent) and mentioning the Agreement’s name (One Time Showing Agreement) within the introduction.
 After that, you will see the typical legal jargon you would expect to see in any contractual agreement.

 One Agreement may slightly differ from another in terms of the exact wording.
 Some general topics are recurrent.
-The most important aspect is that it lists the potential buyers’ names that the broker plans to show the property.
+The most important aspect is that it lists the names of potential buyers to whom the broker plans to show the property.

 The Agreement might also indicate that it also applies to any other explicitly related people who may purchase the property.
 Continuing, you’ll have to recognize the expected things, such as: